 - a. taking an instance of 3-SAT - b. from it, constructing an instance for Independent Set - c. showing why a solution to the Independent Set problem on this instance gives us back a solution for the 3-SAT instance in polynomial time.

 This is called a polynomial-time reduction.

-Our reduction: Given a boolean 3-CNF formula $\phi$ with n variables, m clauses each of 3 literals,
+Our reduction: Given a boolean 3-CNF formula φ with n variables, m clauses each of 3 literals, we construct the following instance of independent set:

-Construction: